 Greening and beautification of Geelong’s broad boulevards, linking of footpaths and walkways, revamped laneways, bicycle lanes and activation of the waterfront will enhance the city’s liveability.

-The new convention centre on the waterfront – the centrepiece of the Geelong City Deal – will activate the visitor economy and has accelerated investment in new tourist accommodation.
+Delivery of the new convention centre on the waterfront – the centrepiece of the Geelong City Deal – will activate the visitor economy and has already accelerated investment in new tourist accommodation.

 Transport corridors around, into and out of the city will also be critical to the success of central Geelong’s revitalisation.